ItsDrCat/ObsidianMC/DEV_GUIDE.md

 Upon doing the previous step, a copy of the Default config should have been provided for you.
 To edit the config, just edit it as you would as any other text file.
 ### Default Config Explanation
-*(Values that are relatively "self-explanitory" will be skipped)* {
+*(Values that are relatively "self-explanitory" will be skipped)* *(Reading through MER generation functions inside of the index.js file is reccommened for a better understanding on how math in generation is done)*
+{
     "contrast":0.06,            //Determines the grayscale contrast of texture duing heightmap generation "heightIterations":45.815,          //How many levels of detail the posterize function should have during heightmap generation